Intrinsically Design-Rule-Compliant Nanophotonic Inverse Design via Learned Generative Manifolds: Manifold Reparameterization for Intrinsically Fabrication-Compliant Inverse Design

 \section{Manifold Reparameterization for Intrinsically Fabrication-Compliant Inverse Design}

 In conventional pixel-based inverse design, achieving a high-performance device involves continuously updating the design parameters that describe the permittivity distribution of the core and cladding regions.
 In practice, the design region is discretized into a grid of pixels, and the value of each pixel’s permittivity is iteratively adjusted during device search until a distribution yielding desirable device performance is obtained.
 Each vector $x$ representing a pixel-based permittivity distribution in the search space.
 The set of all possible vectors therefore forms the design space $\mathcal{X}$, as illustrated in Fig.~\ref{fig:figure1}.
 Since conventional inverse design explores the permittivity distribution explicitly via a direct search over pixel-based solutions, this space $\mathcal{X}$ functions as an ambient search domain.
 During device optimization, the proximity of the current device response to the target response is evaluated through electromagnetic solvers.
 These solvers take the permittivity distribution as input and produce the corresponding device response, formally described by a response function $F(x)$.
 The goal is to identify a permittivity distribution that yields the desired target response $y^*$.
 The device search systematically explores candidate distributions $x \in \mathcal{X}$ to find an appropriate solution that satisfies $F(x) = y^*$.
 However, since different permittivity distributions can produce similar or even identical responses, this inverse problem is inherently ill-posed as many non-unique solutions exist for a given $y^*$.
 The set of all these solutions is a subspace of $\mathcal{X}$ denoted by $F^{-1}(y^*)$ in Fig.~\ref{fig:figure1}.
+As elaborated below, this non-uniqueness, and the resulting richness of the set $F^{-1}(y^*)$, is precisely what points to the existence of the intersection $F^{-1}(y^*) \cap \mathcal{S}$ and is therefore the main leverage employed in our manifold-based approach.
 In addition to finding appropriate solutions, the optimization process also incorporates a regularization term $R(x)$ governing the transformations applied to the permittivity distribution such as the scheduling of spatial averaging, filtering, and projection operations.
 Physically, $R(x)$ enforces design-rule compliance including minimum feature size, minimum enclosed area, and curvature constraints, while guiding the distribution toward a well-defined material boundary form suitable for fabrication.
 This forces the optimization to converge to a solution within $\mathcal{S}$, the set of all fabrication-compatible devices where $\mathcal{S} \subset \mathcal{X}$.
 Mathematically, this inverse problem can thus be expressed as